Skip to main content

 The HV Explorer (which is a helper GUI developed by qtec to ease HSI data investigation) is in the process of having an interface to the Hypervision cameras added to it, in order to allow the direct capture of datacubes.

-Live data capture support is expected by the end of 2025.
+Live data capture support is under active development.

 Camera Interface